 Censorship of Gay Scenes

-Although homosexuality is not officially illegal in Russia – same-sex sexual acts have been legal since 1993 – a law was passed in 2013 that criminalizes to speak positively about homosexuality in the presence of a minors.
-Officially, the law makers aim to protect minors.
-So they claim…
+Although homosexuality is not officially illegal in Russia – same-sex sexual acts have been legal since 1993 – Russia passed a law in 2013 that criminalizes speaking positively about homosexuality in the presence of a minor.
+Officially, lawmakers aim to protect minors.
+So, they claim…

 For both Christians and Muslims in Lebanon, there are strong conservative currents that have little or no understanding of homosexuality.
 It is not uncommon for homosexuality to still be understood as an illness or as a disorder caused, for example, by neglect in childhood.
 LebMASH has therefore produced a video explaining that sexual orientation is something that can not or does not need to be treated.